MichaelBell/nanoV/README.md

 Inspired by Luke Wren's [Whisk 16](https://github.com/Wren6991/tt02-whisk-serial-processor) submission for Tiny Tapeout 2, this processor is bit serial and the general purpose registers can be implemented as a ring of DFFs that rotate every clock - no exceptions.
 Only 2 bits of each 32-bit register can be accessed.
 These rules minimize the complexity of the register flip flops, minimizing area.

-On FPGA, the 30 inaccessible bits of the registers are stored in a BRAM which is used as a FIFO.
+On FPGA, the 30 inaccessible bits of the registers can be stored in a BRAM which is used as a FIFO.

 The processor executes simple instructions in "1 cycle", each cycle is 32 clocks long.
 While the instruction is executed the next instruction is read over SPI.
 For multi-cycle instructions that don't access memory, the SPI clock is gated once the next instruction is read until the executing instruction is complete.